 There are many great modern worship songs that your church can use in the weeks leading up to Easter, as well as your Resurrection celebration on Easter Sunday.
-Here are nine songs (in no particular order) for multi-generational worship you should consider as you plan these powerful services:
+Here are ten songs (in no particular order) for multi-generational worship you should consider as you plan these powerful services:

 At the Cross (Love Ran Red)